-Exhibit Number Description 3.1 (1) Restated Certificate of Incorporation 3.2 (2) Amended and Restated By-laws 10.1 (3) Amended and Restated 2007 Equity Incentive Plan 10.2 (4) Amicus Therapeutics, Inc. Cash Deferral Plan 10.3 Employment Agreement dated November 16, 2013 between Amicus Therapeutics and Hung Do 10.4 Letter Agreement dated June 28, 2014 between Amicus Therapeutics and Dipal Doshi 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial information from this Quarterly Report on Form 10-Q for the three months ended June 30, 2014, formatted in XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements.
+Exhibit Number Description 3.1 (1) Restated Certificate of Incorporation 3.2 (2) Amended and Restated By-laws 10.1 (3) Amicus Therapeutics, Inc. Cash Deferral Plan 10.2 (4) Amendment No.1 to the Amicus Therapeutics, Inc. Cash Deferral Plan 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated pursuant to the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following financial information from this Quarterly Report on Form 10-Q for the three months ended September 30, 2014, formatted in XBRL (Extensible Business Reporting Language) and filed electronically herewith: (i) the Consolidated Balance Sheets; (ii) the Consolidated Statements of Operations; (iii) the Consolidated Statements of Comprehensive Loss; (iv) the Consolidated Statements of Cash Flows; (v) and the Notes to the Consolidated Financial Statements.

-- (1) Incorporated by reference to Exhibit 3.1 to our Annual Report on Form 10K filed on February 28, 2012. - (2) Incorporated by reference to Exhibit 3.4 to our Registration Statement on Form S-1. - (3) Incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed June 23, 2014. - (4) Incorporated by reference to Exhibit 10.01 to our Current Report on Form 8-K filed on July 2, 2014. - These certifications are being furnished solely to accompany this quarterly report pursuant to 18 U.S.C.
-Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934 and are not to be incorporated by reference into any filing of Amicus Therapeutics, Inc., whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+(1) Incorporated by reference to Exhibit 3.1 to our Annual Report on Form 10K filed on February 28, 2012.

+(2) Incorporated by reference to Exhibit 3.4 to our Registration Statement on Form S-1.

+(3) Incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed on July 2, 2014

+(4) Incorporated by reference to Exhibit 10.1 to our Current Report on Form 8-K filed October 16, 2014.